Medicaid

 Medicaid eligibility

-Since many SFC programs operate under Medicaid waivers, the care recipient typically needs to be eligible for Medicaid.
+Since many SFC programs operate under Medicaid waivers, the care recipient needs to be eligible for Medicaid.
 This eligibility is often based on financial need and may include assessments of income and assets.

 Health and care needs assessment